morpho-org/morpho-security/upgrade-checklist.md

 ### Monitoring Phase

+- [ ] If some changes are made to governance functions, update the operator accordingly.
+- [ ] Monitor contract with Tenderly or custom bots.
 - [ ] Update Immunefi bounty if necessary.
-- [ ] Monitor contract with Tenderly or custom bots.

 ## Specific Upgrades